Latent spaces – pitfalls of distributing points in multi dimensions – II – missing specific regions

 The resulting point distribution will neither fill regions around the origin uniformly nor isotropically.

-Statistical arguments show that the points defined by our special vector distribution miss miss regions close to the origin.
+Statistical arguments show that the points defined by our special vector distribution miss regions close to the origin.
 In addition the vectors will not hit coherent regions with limited extensions and with a center within volumes spanned by only a few of the many coordinate axes of the N-dimensional space.
 Unfortunately, such regions might be the ones which get filled by Encoders or embedding parts of some neural networks.

 In the next post I will discuss why vector and point creation based on Gaussian probability distributions will not save us when we want to perform reasonable latent space surveys.
 Therefore, we must either enforce the Encoder networks to use certain regions of the latent vector spaces or we must in detail analyze the properties of the real multi-dimensional vector distribution created by an Encoder during its training.